AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/confluence-space.md

 **Space Administrator**
 The person opening this GitHub issue will be assigned as the Space administrator, and you can then change settings after it is created.
 If you would prefer someone else, let us know.

+**Note:**

+If you want to understand our Devcloud Incident and Request Management process https://github.dxc.com/pages/Platform-DXC/devops-framework/standards/service-management/incident-and-request/

+***Any other information in the next line:***